WICG/webcomponents/proposals/reference-target-explainer.md

 These will _never_ directly return the referenceTarget element that's inside the shadow tree.
 This is because an [IDL attribute with type Element](https://html.spec.whatwg.org/multipage/common-dom-interfaces.html#reflecting-content-attributes-in-idl-attributes:element) can only refer to an element that is a descendant of a [shadow-including ancestor](https://dom.spec.whatwg.org/#concept-shadow-including-ancestor) of the element hosting the attribute.

-Instead, most attributes return the **host** element that they're targeting, as long as the attribute's expected type is `HTMLElement`.
-However, The `.form` and `.list` attributes will return `null` when used with a referenceTarget, because they are expected to be `HTMLFormElement` or `HTMLDataListElement` and the host element itself is not a form or datalist.
-Importantly, the underlying association will still exist: the input will be connected to the form, for example; it's just not reflected by the `.form` attribute.
+Instead, most attributes return the **host** element that they're targeting, as long as the attribute's expected type is compatible.

-> Note: It may be possible to add new attributes `.formElement` and `.listElement`, which could return the host element.
-However, that is beyond the scope of this proposal.
+> The `.form` and `.list` attributes are currently specced to be `HTMLFormElement` or `HTMLDataListElement`,
+> so they should be updated so the host element can be returned.

 In the example below, `input.ariaControlsElements` is the `<fancy-listbox>` element that was targeted by `aria-activedescendant="fancy-listbox"`, even though the active descendant internally targets `<div id="option-2">`.